FSXAC/FSXAC.github.io/documents/CIVL250/module1.md

 - toc
 {:toc}

+Sustainability as an idea has existed for a long time, but there is a growing focus on **sustainable development** since the 1950s due to rapid increase of population, wealth, and health for all countries.

 ## Drivers

-Sustainability as an idea has existed for a long time, but there is a growing focus on **sustainable development** since the 1950s due to rapid increase of population, wealth, and health for all countries.
+The main drivers for sustainable development are due to rapidly economic growth in all countries.
+The main drivers are increasing population and increasing consumption per capita.
+Both of which will place an impact on society.

 {% capture vid1 %}
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/jbkSRLYSojo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>